Enter reliability values, failure probabilities, MTBFs, or failure rates (depending on the tab) for up to 6 components to estimate system reliability.

 What is system reliability?

-The system reliability is dependent on each component in the system when the system is set up in series.
-For example, if there are 3 components that all need to work for the system to be available, then the reliability of the system is the product of each of the 3 components’ individual reliabilities.
+The system reliability depends on each component when the system is set up in series.
+For example, if there are 3 components that all must work for the system to succeed, then (assuming independent failures) the system reliability is the product of the 3 components’ individual reliabilities.

 Example Problem